-The two main drawing tools in Harmony are the 🥓 Brush tool and the 🔌 Pencil tool.
-Depending on the drawing style you want to accommodate, you may prefer to work with vector or bitmap layers.
+The two main drawing tools in Harmony are the Brush tool and the Pencil tool.
+Depending on the drawing style you want to achieve, you may prefer to work with vector or bitmap layers.

-On vector layers, it is possible to draw with pencil lines, vector brushes and textured bitmap brushes.
-While pencil lines are merely vector centrelines to which Harmony adds the thickness, brush strokes are solid vector shapes filled with a colour, and textured brush strokes are regular brush strokes filled with a bitmap texture that filter out their colour.
+On vector layers, it is possible to draw with pencil lines, textured pencil lines, vector brushes and textured vector brushes.
+While pencil lines are vector centrelines to which you can add thickness, brush strokes are solid vector shapes filled with a colour, and textured brush strokes are brush strokes filled with a bitmap texture that filter out their colour.